swedani/ahmadswedani.com/_posts/second-post.md

 ## join to LTUC Coding scholarshop

-i have a scholarship in LTUC for code i will starting in 25/4/2020
+I have a scholarship in LTUC for code i will starting in 25/4/2020